John-Ferrel/john-ferrel.github.io/content/Build Your Own Blog in Minutes with Quartz 4.md

 ---
-title: How to Build Personal Blog by Quartz 4
+title: Build Your Own Blog in Minutes with Quartz 4
 draft: "false"
 tags:
   - blog